 It was during this time period that she started going back to church and exploring spiritual practices like yoga and journalling.
 She needed the community and a chance to regroup prior to launching back into Monday morning.

-A decade later, Carla, Peter & Colleen, are supporting innovative leaders in communities of faith to engage with changemakers in their neighbourhoods and local communities to re-think how we can all work together to build and support a society that prioritizes sharing, giving back, partnering and coming together cooperatively & commonly, motivated by something deeper than profit – spirit.
+A decade later, Carla, Peter & Sarah, are supporting innovative leaders in communities of faith to engage with changemakers in their neighbourhoods and local communities to re-think how we can all work together to build and support a society that prioritizes sharing, giving back, partnering and coming together cooperatively & commonly, motivated by something deeper than profit – spirit.

 Co-Founder, Carla Leon